Jai Deva Shree Ganesha

-Jai Deva Shree Ganesha was a Hindu mythological Marathi TV serial which aired on Star Pravah.
-The show was launched on the special occasion of Ganeshotsav 2020.
+Jai Deva Shree Ganesha is a Hindu mythological Marathi television serial that aired on Star Pravah.
+The show launched on the special occasion of Ganeshotsav 2020.

 The show was produced by Swastik Productions.
 It premiered on 22 August 2020 and went off air on 1 September 2020.
 The show was a limited series with only 11 episodes.

 Plot

 Eleven episodes, eleven vices and one god to protect us.
 Vighnaharta Ganesha teaches us the art of living and the way of connecting life with Brahman.
-The show explains the stories behind the birth of lord Ganesha to the famous curse given to Chandra Dev.
-The series also shows the famous competition held between lord Kartikeya and Ganesha, and the grandeur wedding ceremony of Vinayaka with goddesses Riddhi and Siddhi.
+The show explains the stories behind the birth of Lord Ganesha to the famous curse given to Chandra Dev.
+The series also shows the famous competition held between Lord Kartikeya and Ganesha, and the grandeur wedding ceremony of Vinayaka with goddesses Riddhi and Siddhi.